 "Information literacy forms the basis for lifelong learning."

-Yet earlier last year a separate study by the Pew Research Center revealed that 62% of U.S. adults get their news on social media.
+Yet a separate study by the Pew Research Center revealed that 62% of U.S. adults get their news on social media.

 “Our ‘digital natives’ may be able to flit between Facebook and Twitter while simultaneously uploading a selfie to Instagram and texting a friend,” state the researchers from the Stanford History Education Group, “But when it comes to evaluating information that flows through social media channels, they are easily duped.”